sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/enhanced-tree-of-thoughts-prompts-v1.md

 ## Prompt 5: Self<>Peer Criticism Round 2
 ```
 Once again, as each expert, critique your own reasoning and the reasoning of the others.
 Identify any potential errors, inconsistencies, or gaps in reasoning.
-Based on the feedback,
+Based on the feedback, if there's an improvement or optimization to make,
-if there's an improvement or optimization to make, develop your answer further as necessary.
+develop your answer further as necessary.
+Remember that the reasoning paths should remain relevant to the original question's essence and
+should be building towards a more accurate and thoughtful final answer.
 ```

 ## Prompt 6: Self<>Peer Evaluation Round 2